yuxuanneo/action-recognition/README.md

 ## Action Recognition
 I have chosen the [SlowFast](https://openaccess.thecvf.com/content_ICCV_2019/html/Feichtenhofer_SlowFast_Networks_for_Video_Recognition_ICCV_2019_paper.html) framework for the action recognition task.
 The SlowFast network employs a Slow pathway, operating at a lower frame rate, to capture spatial semantics and a Fast pathway, operating at a high frame rate, to capture motion at fine temporal resolution.
 The two pathways are then fused by lateral connections.

-There are a few variations of the SlowFast network that could be implemented throguh MMAction2, most notably, they are the  Slow-only and SlowFast with ResNet-50 backbone and SlowFast with ResNet-101 backbone.
+There are a few variations of the SlowFast network that could be implemented through MMAction2.
+Most notably, they are the  Slow-only and SlowFast with ResNet-50 backbone and SlowFast with ResNet-101 backbone.
 In a series of ablation experiments by the paper's authors, they found that relative to Slow-only, the SlowFast network significantly extends the performance at a small increase in computational cost.
 In fact, for certain implementations of the network, the SlowFast can even provide a higher accuracy at a reduced cost.
 Hence, I chose the SlowFast implementation instead of Slow-only due to the disproportionate improvement in mAP for a slight drop in FPS.
 The less deep ResNet-50 is chosen in favour of the deeper ResNet-101 for the backbone, to further reduce model complexity and to improve FPS.

 The model weights are then pre-trained on the Kinetics-400 dataset, then finetuned on AVA v2.2, which focuses on spatiotemporal localisation of human actions.
 The dataset contains 430 videos split into 235 for training, 64 for validation, and 131 for test.
 Each video has 15 minutes annotated in 1 second intervals and these videos are sourced from movies.

 There are 80 classes in the dataset (although model evaluation is usually done on a subset of 60 classes instead).
-Some of the actions include common actions such as walking and standing and other actions that could raise security concerns such as fighting and pushing another person.
+Some of the actions include common actions, such as walking and standing, and other actions that could raise security concerns, such as fighting and pushing another person.
 The latter would be especially relevant in the context of security and retail.

-As documented in the paper, when tested on AVA, the model boasts a higher test mAP than other state-of-the-art frameworks (e.g. I3D).
+As documented in the paper, when tested on AVA dataset, the model boasts a higher test mAP than other state-of-the-art frameworks (e.g. I3D).
 Similarly, on the Charades dataset, the SlowFast models also outperformed the previous best number (by SRTG) by solid margins, while having a lower GFLOPs x views.
 <br>

 ## Human Detector